jinnrw/jinnwang-blog/content/blog/2021/build-a-mini-blog-with-react-redux.md

 export default connect(mapStateToProps)(Posts);
 ```

-**AddPost Component**
+**Connecting AddPost & DeletePost Components**

-In this component, we dispatch an action when the 'Add' button is clicked, so add addPost in `mapDispatchToProps`, and pass null as `mapStateToProps` cause we don't need to read any state.
+We only need to dispatch an action when the 'Add' button is clicked, so we specify `addPost` in `mapDispatchToProps`, and pass `null` as `mapStateToProps` cause we don't need to read any state.
+It works the same on `DeletePost` component.

 ```jsx
 // AddPost.js